apecloud/kubeblocks/docs/user_docs/observability/alert.md

    KubeBlocks email alert now supports receiving emails from a specified cluster and of a certain severity.
 You can set this function by using `--cluster` and `--severity` flags.

-  * `--cluster`: Only receive emails from a specified cluster.
+  * `--cluster`: means only receiving emails from a specified cluster.

     ```bash
     kbcli alert add-receiver --email='user1@kubeblocks.io,user2@kubeblocks.io' --cluster=mycluster
     ```

-  * `--severity`: Only receive emails from a specified cluster and the alert severity is warning.
+  * `--severity`: means only receiving emails from a specified cluster and the alert severity is `warning`.

     ```bash
     kbcli alert add-receiver --email='user1@kubeblocks.io,user2@kubeblocks.io' --cluster=mycluster --severity=warning